xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 This keyword is to:

-- Send the GET request to retrieve the user information by the userID.
+- Send the GET request to retrieve user information by the userID.
 - Execute verification snippets in the **Verification** tab of the GET request.

 ### Parameters